-The two haircuts, military, and the undercut can often be confused with each other.
+Two haircuts, military, and undercut can often be confused with each other.
 Both of them are extremely closely related making them almost substitutes for each other.
 However, the difference lies in minute details.
 For example, for a military cut, it is best to use a clipper between the range of 1 and 3.
 However, for an undercut, a clipper of number 3 is ideal.

 For a military style, the hair on the top of the head must be between 1 and 2 inches in length.
 However, for an undercut, longer hair of about 4 to 6 inches can also be styled.

 In a military cut, the sides and back do not necessarily need to be buzzed, but an undercut is incomplete without the sides and back being gradually buzzed.